BlessedForever04/ASCII_Art_Generator/README.md

 pip install opencv-python
 ```
 Instruction:
 Use higher resolution images (4k+) captured from high end devices.
-(Higher the resolution, higher will be the quality) <br>
+(Higher the resolution, better will be the quality) <br>
 Enter extension and image name correctly.<br>
 Using large size of image (size > 30Mb) might slow down the process as it takes time, so keep the patience.<br>
 Avoid photos with low contrast or higher brightness.<br>